What steps is your organization going to take to retain more volunteers in 2022? Here are 5 strategies to incorporate into your retention plan.

 Provide volunteers with valuable skills

-The secret to volunteer retention in 2021 is a combination of strategies.
+The secret to volunteer retention going into 2022 is a combination of strategies.
 Your nonprofit needs to provide volunteers with challenging and flexible opportunities, communicate effectively, entice volunteers to give more and provide incentives for providing time.
 If your organization can create a volunteer program that is built on trust and engagement, there is no reason volunteers won’t want to come back.